babatundelmd/Christmas-Messages-Api/README.md

 # Allowed HTTPs rquests
 GET: Get a message or list of Christmas Messages
+POST: Post a message containing author and the message

 # GET All Christmas Messages
 To GET a list of all the Christmas Messages